imkiran13/all-setups/cm4gq37dh000a09jm4nwx81nb.md

 1. Create a working directory for your Terraform projects, e.g., `C:\TerraformProjects`.

-2. Initialize a Git repository in the directory:

-    ```bash
-    git init
-    ```

-3. Create your first Terraform file:
+2. Create your first Terraform file:

     * Open VS Code.